Marketing

 Sentiment scores (lexical analysis of customer feedback in search or emotional connections)

-These are usually less tangible and harder to quantify than behavioral loyalty metrics.
-It’s easy to overlook them in favour of more readily available figures.
+These metrics help you measure the emotional bond between your brand and customers.
+They are usually less tangible and harder to quantify than behavioral loyalty metrics, so it can be easy to overlook them in favor of more readily available figures.
+But it’s worth the extra investment of time and resources, as knowing why customers favour your brand is essential.

 The truly valuable insights come when you compare your behavioral and emotional loyalty metrics side by side.